StrangeBeeCorp/docs/docs/thehive/setup/operations/minio-cluster.md

 ## Remove a node from cluster
 Removing a node from a cluster follows the same requirements than adding a node: update the configuration file and restart all the cluster.

+## MINIO and high availability
+Only one S3 endpoint can be configured in TheHive.
+To setup high availability on all nodes, we recommend using load lalancers a virtual IP to connect to MINIO nodes.